ariamdev/IT-ACADEMY-SPRINT-1/SPRINT1/Tasca S1 07 Annotations/Nivell 1/n1exercici1/README.md

 #### [EN] 📍 Exercise 1

-Creates a hierarchy of objects with three classes: Worker, Online Worker and On Site Worker.
+Create a hierarchy of objects with three classes: Worker, Online Worker and On Site Worker.

 The working class has the attributes name, surname, price/time, and the method of calculateSalary() that receives by parameter the number of hours worked and multiplies it by price/time.
 Child classes must overwrite it, using @Override.